pmlmodelling/ersem/docs/source/model_info/description.rst

 ERSEM area models
 #################

-ERSEM is used in a variety of different models, the table bellow outlines several of these models.
+ERSEM is used in a variety of geographical regions, coupled to different physical (hydrodynamic) models.
+The table bellow outlines several of these setups.

 +-------------------------------+----------+-----+-----------------------+----------+---------------------+